 - Recording test results

-As CTs are often fitted by third parties prior to meter installation and an MOA’s CT performance data seldom matched up with the actual CTs they were commissioning, there was plenty of room for error.
+As CTs were often fitted by third parties prior to meter installation and a MOA’s CT performance data seldom matched up with the actual CTs they were commissioning, there was plenty of room for error.

 What will change?